NASdn6hyc8/AutoDeiT/README.md

 AutoDeiT is a method for searching the optimal DeiT architecture and its corresponding optimal knowledge distillation teacher model under parameter constraints.

+We provide code for testing our SubDeiT, and the full code will be released in the future.

 <div align="center">
     <img width="100%" alt="AutoDeiT" src="https://github.com/NASdn6hyc8/AutoDeiT/releases/download/model/SuperDeiT.png">
 </div>